 Underdogs and Favorites

-Point spreads or team seed are used to assign the point value of each team, similar to a moneyline bet.
+Point spreads, the moneyline or team seed are used to assign the point value of each team.
+The point values are similar to a moneyline bet.
 Instead of players dealing with whether or not a team beats the spread, players just pick the winner of each game.
 The bigger the underdog, the more points the pick is worth.
 The bigger the favorite, the less points the pick is worth.
 This setting can be fine tuned to your preference with the off/low/medium/high setting.

 Round or Game Significance